onflow/fcl-js/packages/protobuf/README.md

 # @onflow/protobuf

-This package contains the protobuf files used in the JS-SDK for communicating with the AccessAPI
+This package contains the protobuf files used by the Flow JS SDK to communicate with the Access API.

 # Install